DeanoC/overlord/docs/improvement_plan/connections_refactor_plan.md

 10. Apply `transparent traits` where applicable

 ## Refactoring Steps
-1. Fix package declaration inconsistency
-   - Update all files to use lowercase "connections" in package declarations
-   - Ensure imports across the codebase reflect this change

 2. Convert ConnectionPriority to an enum
    - Replace the sealed trait and case classes with a proper Scala 3 enum